Updated September 13, 2017. Changes include:

-Technical audits are one of the activities that define SEO—we’ve all done them.
+Technical audits are one of the activities that define SEO.
+We’ve all done them.
 But audits are only as valuable as their impact.
-Whether you’re a practitioner or an agency partner, your job really begins when the audit is finished.
+Whether you’re a practitioner or an agency partner, your job really begins when you finish the audit.
 You must take your recommendations and make them a reality.
 Distilled thrives on this “effecting change” mindset.

 Yet the (long, laborious) audit has still got to be done.
 We sift through crawls, consider best practices, analyze sitemaps—the list goes on.